ivankashdan/below/README.md

 Available to wishlist on [Steam](https://store.steampowered.com/app/3470880/A_Home_Below/)

 ## Explore the code database
-This repo contains only the scripts for the prototype, which demonostrate a number of principles
+This repo contains only the scripts for the prototype, which demonstrate a number of principles
 - Use of Observer & MVC patterns for UI
 - Use of Finite State Machine for AI
 - Use of OOP